wlmb/wlmb.github.io/_posts/2021-09-03-Orthogonalization.md

 between states is not a simple multiplication of vectors of numbers.

+# PDL::PP

-Now I use PDL::PP to build a PDL program that interfaces directly to C code.
+Now I use PDL::PP to build a PDL program that interfaces directly to C-like code.
 I implement below the modified Gram Schmidt algorithm.

     # Gram Schmidt orthogonalization, vectorized
     use warnings;